 The Less Quick Version

-2. If an participant engages in harassing behavior, the Elder Committee may take any action they deem appropriate, including warning the offender or expulsion from the Thing with no refund.
-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the NET Planning Team immediately.
-The Planning Team can be identified by green and black lanyards.
-The Elder Committee (Dave Carron, Greg Fink, Annie Humphrey) are ultimately responsible for enforcing this Code of Conduct.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please inform a member of the NET Planning Team immediately.
+The Planning Team can be identified by rainbow silicone wristbands.
+The Executive Board (Dave Carron, Annie Humphrey, Sara Perrault, Erika Wren, and Kat McDermott) are ultimately responsible for enforcing this Code of Conduct.

-3. NET Planning Team will be happy to help participants contact local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the Thing.
+3. If necessary, the NET Planning Team will be happy to help participants contact local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the Thing.
 We value your attendance.
 We expect participants to follow these rules both in public shared spaces as well as cabins, venues, and everywhere else on the camp site.

 Anti-harassment Policy